DAP-Lab/dhrupad-bandish-segmentation/README.md

 # Dhrupad Vocal Bandish Segmentation
+This repository contains:
-This repository contains annotations of metric cycle (*tala*) boundaries and of surface tempo based structural segments of the *bandish* portions of a Dhrupad vocal concert dataset, and codes for automatic surface tempo multiple estimation and structural segmentation.
-The repository is linked to the following publications: </br> </br>
+* annotations of metric cycle (*tala*) boundaries and of surface tempo based structural segments of the *bandish* portions of a Dhrupad vocal concert dataset
+* codes for automatic surface tempo multiple estimation </br>

+It is linked to the following publications: </br> </br>
 ```
 Rohit M. A., Vinutha T. P., Preeti Rao.
 “Structural Segmentation of Dhrupad Vocal Bandish Audio
 based on Tempo”, 21st International Society for Music Information Retrieval Conference,